 Gas-powered golf carts require more maintenance than electrical carts due to the number of moving parts, which adds to the maintenance cost.
 The following areas require regular maintenance on gas-powered carts:

 - Oil and filter changes

 - Spark plug replacement

 - Clutch change

 - Starter brush change

-Electric carts, in contrast, do not require that much maintenance other than the battery requiring regular charging and maintenance.
+In contrast, electric carts do not require much maintenance other than the battery requiring regular charging and maintenance.
 Several batteries are sealed and therefore do not require checks on the water level and topping up.

 Cars manufactured outside America could run into shortages of replacement parts resulting in extended downtime.